-Before I wrap up if you are looking to secure a site to develop and you are considering one that comes with plans and permits make sure you check out this video I did first because it can be risky business.
+Before I wrap up if you are looking to secure a site to develop and you are considering land that comes with plans and permits make sure you check out this video I did first because it can be a risky business.

 I break down what you need to be thinking about and looking for if you decide to go down that road.

 Are you looking for some help?
 We are a leading property development consultant company in Melbourne and we’d love to help.

 Don’t hesitate to reach out to the Little Fish team anytime on 1300 799 277.